insected/bobbae_gcp-wiki/Data-Fusion.md

 [Data Fusion]( https://cloud.google.com/data-fusion  ) is a fully managed, cloud-native, scalable data integration platform.
 It is a
-GUI based data integration service for building and managing data pipelines
+GUI based data integration service for building and managing data pipelines.

 https://medium.com/google-cloud/designing-a-data-lake-on-gcp-with-data-fusion-and-composer-e2ea0a753525